The new drop-top, internally referenced as the F33, is due for a sales launch late in 2013.

 As for the engine lineup, expect the same 328i and 335i designations from the sedan to filter across to the convertible.
 This means a 240 horsepower 2.0-liter turbo in the 428i and a 300 horsepower 3.0-liter turbo in the 435i model.
 Transmission choices should include a standard six-speed manual and optional eight-speed automatic.

-As mentioned, the new 4-Series Convertible should land in showrooms during the first half of 2013, about the same time the new 4-Series Coupe arrives.
+As mentioned, the new 4-Series Convertible should land in showrooms towards the end of 2013, about the same time the new 4-Series Coupe arrives.